Robert Kurz: Life and work

 Robert Kurz's best-known publication is Schwarzbuch Kapitalismus, published in 1999.
+(The book was originally meant to have been published as Satanic Mills).
 The weekly newspaper Die Zeit published two controversial reviews, one of which called the Schwarzbuch "the most important publication of the last 10 years."

 A regular contributor to important newspapers, notably in Brazil, and a renowned lecturer, Robert Kurz chose to stay out of universities and other institutions of knowledge, and chose to live a marginal life by working as a proletarian - notably as a cab driver for seven years and above all as a night worker in a print shop for the packaging of the local newspaper.
 In the daily newspaper Neues Deutschland, Kurz regularly wrote articles in the column Kurz, Nick, Luft & Hickel.
 This was assigned to the economics department.
 The other authors involved were Harry Nick, Christa Luft and Rudolf Hickel.
 He also published regularly in the weekly newspaper Freitag and the Brazilian daily Folha de S. Paulo.
 He was a member of the PEN Center Germany.

 He died in Nuremberg from the consequences of an operational failure.